Neethu9074/carbon/docs/typescript.md

 ## Migration Approach

 Our migration approach is to add typings to ui-client over time.
-We starting to translate [commonly imported modules](https://docs.google.com/spreadsheets/d/11zWrlFq-thfgCElw9kqNvUfrxfoe6SIvODK3vwvoZvY/edit#gid=632086686) and work ourselves towards more end-user facing modules.
+We are starting to translate [commonly imported modules](https://docs.google.com/spreadsheets/d/11zWrlFq-thfgCElw9kqNvUfrxfoe6SIvODK3vwvoZvY/edit#gid=632086686) and work ourselves towards more end-user facing modules.